 The human brain is built for lifelong learning.
-Meaning, it doesn’t just fossilize after a certain age.
-It retains the ability to create, mend or restructure neural connections throughout life—which is what learning a new language, on a physical level, essentially is.
+It doesn’t fossilize after a certain age, but instead retains the ability to create, mend or restructure neural connections throughout life—which is what learning a new language, on a physical level, essentially is.

 In a published quantitative and qualitative study titled “Affect trumps age: A person-in-context relational view of age and motivation in SLA,” researchers wanted to find out if early language classroom instruction is more beneficial than late onset language instruction.

 One would guess that early language acquisition would yield better language achievements.
 It’s better to start ’em young, right?
-Well, the study got some interesting results, pointing to late onset learners outperforming those with early language instruction on a variety of skills.
+Well, the study found some interesting results, pointing to late onset learners outperforming those with early language instruction on a variety of skills.

-There was something inside the better performing students that pushed and coaxed them to better language performance.
-They were more forward looking, more goal-oriented, more determined to succeed.
-Acquiring a language is simply not dependent on age and a young brain.
+There was something inside the better-performing students that pushed and coaxed them to better language performance.
+They were more forward-looking, more goal-oriented, more determined to succeed.
+Acquiring a language is not simply dependent on age and a young brain.

 In another study, it was found that the age in which a person starts their language study isn’t a predictor of language achievement.
-Instead, input was highlighted as a better indicator of language outcomes.
+Instead, input was a better indicator of language outcomes.

 What these two studies point out is that it’s not age, per se, that explains the learning challenges experienced by adult language learners.
-Rather, it’s the things that come with age, like the attitudes and expectations of adult learners that hobble language acquisition.
+Rather, it’s the things that come with age, like the attitudes and expectations of adult learners, that hobble language acquisition.

 Language learning is a risk-taking enterprise.
 You’re voluntarily putting yourself in potentially embarrassing situations—whether in front of the class, or in front of native speakers who eat, sleep and dream in the target language.

 Language learning is being in situations where you’re not absolutely certain about things.
 It’s admitting that you don’t know this stuff and are still getting the hang of it.
 You’re bound to make embarrassing boo-boo’s along the way.
 All of language learning, at its very core, is risk-taking.

-Unfortunately, adults have pretty much mastered the art of being safe.
+Unfortunately, adults have pretty much mastered the art of being safe:

 Have you ever seen a child get embarrassed because she used the wrong tense of the word or the improper plural form?
-You wouldn’t see a child wait to get all the grammar rules right before carelessly blurting out, “I waits here!”
-Children get tongue-tied, end up blurting something that nobody in the room understands and we laugh it off as cute.
+You wouldn’t see a kid wait to get all the grammar rules right before carelessly blurting out, “I waits here!”
+Children get tongue-tied and end up blurting out something that nobody in the room understands, and we laugh it off as cute.

 We aren’t as forgiving to other adults or to ourselves.
 When we see an adult with headphones muttering to himself, we think it’s the effect of some kind of medication he’s taking.
 Then we walk a few paces away, you know, just to be sure.

 And those are some of the more important reasons why a kid can outshine an adult in terms of picking up a language.
 There’s just not so much mental noise.

-Studies have compared the coping and learning strategies of extroverts and introverts and have found that extroverts are inherently risk-takers who put themselves in much better learning positions than their peers.
+Studies have compared the coping and learning strategies of extroverts and introverts and found that extroverts are inherently risk-takers who put themselves in much better learning positions than their peers.

-Meanwhile, an introvert is sitting in a cozy coffee shop somewhere (where it’s safe), intently reading a textbook, writing some grammar notes and pining for the day when he can fluently talk to a native speaker.
+Meanwhile, an introvert is sitting in a cozy coffee shop somewhere, intently reading a textbook, writing some grammar notes and pining for the day when they can fluently talk to a native speaker.

 In a classroom setting, extroverts raise their hands more.
 They participate in class and ask the question that’s on everybody’s mind.

-Because of that, extroverts are able to more effectively and efficiently learn to speak their target language.
+Because of all that, extroverts are able to more effectively and efficiently learn to speak their target language.
 (Introverts on the other hand, are often better when it comes to reading and writing in the target language.)